seanangio/nytindia/README.md

 New York
 Times](https://developer.nytimes.com/docs/articlesearch-product/1/overview)
 for articles with an “India” location keyword.
-It includes functions to prepare this data to be ready for analysis and visualization, as well as a shiny app to interact with the output dataset.
+It includes functions to prepare this data to be ready for analysis, as well as a shiny app to visualize the output dataset.

 ## Installation

-The impetus to re-structure what was originally a data analysis project as a package was:
+The impetus to restructure what was originally a data analysis project as a package was:

 -   to simplify updating the dataset over time
 -   to learn how to make a package.

-Accordingly, this is mostly an internal package, but it can be installed from GitHub:
+Accordingly, this is mostly a personal package, but it can be installed from GitHub:

 ``` r